 To view an old version, simply click any from this menu and you'll see the canvas as it was at a given point in time.

-Unless a Data Snapshot is saved with a version, the data will not be saved with a version.
+Unless a Data snapshot is saved with a version, any current query results will not be saved.

-You can restore an old version by clicking on a version and selecting 'Restore':
+Restore an old version by clicking the overflow menu on a version and selecting Restore this version: